Dorothy A. Forbes, LCSW

 Dorothy is happily married with two small children and two somewhat well-behaved dogs.
 She enjoys hiking, yoga, spending time with her family and embracing as many moments of contentment each day as possible.

-Jehan Layne, MSW
+Jehan Layne, LMSW

 Residential Programs Manager